-Josep Lluís Arcos, Juan A. Rodríguez-Aguilar and Bruno Rosell
+Josep Lluís Arcos, Juan A. Rodríguez-Aguilar, and Bruno Rosell

-IIIA, Artificial Intelligence Research Institute CSIC, Spanish National Research Council {arcos,jar,rosell}@iiia.csic.es
+IIIA, Artificial Intelligence Research Institute CSIC, Spanish National Research Council 08193 Bellaterra, Spain {arcos,pablo,jar,sierra}@iiia.csic.es

 Abstract.
-In this work we introduce the EIDE- framework to support the engineering of a particular type of self- systems, namely autonomic electronic institutions: regulated environments capable of adapting their norms to comply with institutional goals despite the varying behaviours of the participants.
+There is a growing interest in the study and development of self- systems motivated by the need for information systems capable of self-management in distributed, open, and dynamic scenarios.
+Unfortunately, there is a lack of frameworks that support the intricate task of developing self- systems.
+We try to make headway along this direction by introducing a framework, EIDE-, to support the engineering of a particular type of self- systems, namely autonomic electronic institutions: regulated environments capable of adapting their norms to comply with institutional goals despite the varying behaviours of their participating agents.